jumpycalm/pn532-cloner/README.md

 ```
 git clone https://github.com/jumpycalm/pn532-cloner.git
 ```
-Navigate into the project folder, create a new folder called `build`, go to that folder, use the CMake to generate the Xcode project file.
+Navigate into the project folder, create a new folder called `build`, go to that folder, and use the CMake to generate the Xcode project file.
 ```
 cd pn532-cloner
 mkdir build